hugo-lanzafame/twitch-alert-discord-bot/README.md

 # Twitch Live Notifier Bot for Discord

 A Discord bot that automatically sends notifications to your server when you go live on Twitch.
-Get embedded messages with stream details, game info, and viewer count!
+Get embedded messages with stream details and game info!

 ## Features